lyzboy/reddit-4-code/README.md

 -   **State Management** - The state management of the app will be tested with integration tests to ensure that the state is being managed correctly and that the state is being passed to the correct components.
 -   **Utility Functions** - Utility functions will be tested with unit tests to ensure that the functions return the correct values and that the functions behave as expected.
 -   **User Interaction** - User interaction will be tested with end-to-end tests to ensure that the user can interact with the app as expected and that the app responds correctly to user input.
+-   **Async Data Fetching** - Test async thunks responsible for Reddit API calls to ensure they correctly manage the state throughout the lifecycle of a request (pending, fulfilled, and rejected).
+-   **Loading States** - Verify that components correctly render loading indicators during data retrieval and properly render the content once data is fetched.

 ## Deployment